 In many cases, industry prefers to apply for authorization of highly purified products of microbial biotechnology under the "Contained Use" Directive (Directive 2009/41/EC).
 This way the product does not have to be labeled as "GMO."
 A U.S. food company submitted an application under the "Deliberate Release" Directive for a GE microorganism producing a flavoring that gives their vegetarian burgers a meaty taste.
-Their soy leghemoglobin producing GE microorganism is currently undergoing the EU's "GMO" approval process.
+Their soy leghemoglobin producing GE microorganism is currently undergoing the EU's iii.
+Additional product registrations or approval requirements for microbial biotech and/or derived food ingredients prior to their use

+"GMO" approval process.
 The company has reported that they feel confident that the EU public will not be deterred by the "GMO" label on its products.